anastasiya-kuzmich/Neuroscience-Article-Project/README.md

 - Removing duplicates, rows with missing values, non-unique values across several features, articles written in languages other than English and all but the desired genres
 - Encoding the publishers, open access, issue types and genres
 - Removing undesired characters from all object-type columns (authors, title, keywords, abstracts etc.)
-- Splitting the onilne metrics (e.g. '262 tweeters & 75 blogs & 51 Facebook pages') into their individual source columns
+- Splitting the online metrics (e.g. '262 tweeters & 75 blogs & 51 Facebook pages') into their individual source columns
 - Extracting the years published and the author counts

 Statistically speaking, there were many outliers within the years, author counts and article length columns.
 However, these were all real data points when looked up, so I did not remove them to preserve the data variance.